Working while you are an asylum seeker

 You will need to support yourself while you are waiting for your asylum application to be processed.
 You can do this either by using money you have saved or by working.
 Below are the regulations for working while waiting for asylum.

-In order to have the right to work while you are an asylum seeker, you must have received a certificate of exemption from the obligation to hold a work permit (AT-UND).
+In order to have the right to work while you are an asylum seeker, you must have a certificate (AT-UND) stating that you are exempted from the requirement to have a work permit.

-- Your case is to be considered in Sweden.
+- Your application is to be considered in Sweden.

-If you qualify you will receive an LMA card that says you have an AT-UND.
-This means that you are exempt from the requirement to have a work permit.
-An AT-UND is normally valid until you are granted a residence permit or leave Sweden.
-Contact your Reception Unit if you are unsure of whether you have an AT-UND.
+If you fulfil the conditions above, you will receive an Asylum Seeker Card (LMA-kort) stating that you have AT-UND.
+This means that you are exempt from the requirement for a work permit.
+Your AT-UND status normally lasts until either you are granted a residence permit or until you leave the country.
+Contact your reception unit if you are not sure whether you have AT-UND.

-If you get a job while you are seeking asylum
+If you get a job while you are an asylum seeker

-If you have a daily allowance, you must always report your income to the Migration Board.
-You must also contact the Swedish Tax Agency to obtain a coordination number.
-You need the coordination number to show that you have worked and paid taxes during your asylum period.
-You will need to prove this if you would like to apply for a work permit later on.
-You will also need the coordination number in order to receive social benefit if you become ill and unable to work.
+If you have a daily allowance (dagersättning), you must always report your income to the Migration Agency.
+You must also contact the Swedish Tax Agency to be given a coordination number.
+The coordination number is for those of you who do not have a personal identity number; you need it to be able to pay taxes when you work.
+You will also need the coordination number to be able to receive sickness benefits if you become sick and cannot go to work.